RuPaul's Big Opening: Episode

-Adam Lambert and Mike Ruiz are guest hosts.
-On the runway, April Carrión, BenDeLaCreme, and Gia Gunn receive positive critiques, and BenDeLaCreme wins the challenge.
+In the Werk Room, RuPaul meets with each contestant to ask questions and offer advice.
+Before leaving, RuPaul shares that Adam Lambert is a guest judge.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Santino Rice, as well as guest judges Lambert and Ruiz.
+RuPaul shares the assignment, then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
+April Carrión, BenDeLaCreme, and Gia Gunn receive positive critiques, and BenDeLaCreme wins the challenge.
 Adore Delano, Kelly Mantle, and Vivacious receive negative critiques, and Adore Delano is deemed safe.
-Kelly Mantle and Vivacious place in the bottom and face off in a lip-sync to "Express Yourself" (1989) by Madonna.
+Kelly Mantle and Vivacious place in the bottom and face off in a lip-sync contest to "Express Yourself" (1989) by Madonna.
 Vivacious wins the lip-sync and Kelly Mantle is eliminated from the competition.